 The pitfalls I most commonly see are:

-- Too small a budget to consistently advertise for the needed time frame.
+- Too small of a budget

 A brand is built on a time scale of generations.
 Not months.